megaease/easemesh/README.md

 # EaseMesh

-A service mesh compatible with the Spring Cloud ecosystem.
-Using [Easegress](https://github.com/megaease/easegress) as a sidecar for service management & [EaseAgent](https://github.com/megaease/easeagent) as a monitor for service observability.
+EaseMesh is a service mesh that is compatible with the Spring Cloud ecosystem.
+It is based on [Easegress](https://github.com/megaease/easegress) for the sidecar of service management and [EaseAgent](https://github.com/megaease/easeagent) for the monitor of service observing.

 <a href="https://megaease.com/easemesh">
     <img src="./imgs/easemesh.svg"